microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 To customize the toolchain selection process, CMake supports using custom CMake-language scripts, known as toolchain files.
 A toolchain file is specified by setting the `CMAKE_TOOLCHAIN_FILE` variable.
-CMake evaluates the contents of the provided toolchain script, and sets variable definitions, paths to required build tools, and other build parameters, such as cross-compilation flags accordingly.
+CMake evaluates the contents of the provided toolchain script and sets variable definitions, paths to required build tools, and other build parameters, such as cross-compilation flags, accordingly.

 When users set `CMAKE_TOOLCHAIN_FILE` to use the vcpkg toolchain (`<vcpkg-root>/scripts/buildsystems/vcpkg.cmake`). vcpkg takes advantage of the toolchain file mechanism to inject code to integrate with built-in CMake functions transparently to the user.

-Users can still use a toolchain file to configure thei own toolsets by using the []`VCPKG_CHAINLOAD_TOOLCHAIN_FILE`](../users/triplets.md#VCPKG_CHAINLOAD_TOOLCHAIN_FILE) triplet variable.
+Users can still use a toolchain file to configure their own toolsets by using the []`VCPKG_CHAINLOAD_TOOLCHAIN_FILE`](../users/triplets.md#VCPKG_CHAINLOAD_TOOLCHAIN_FILE) triplet variable.

 Th vcpkg integration works differently depending on the operation mode you're using: